 🥢 Toppings

-Inari sushi is delicious as is, but adding toppings take it to another level.
+Inari sushi is delicious as is, but adding toppings takes it to another level.
 Here, I am sharing 4 ways to make different inari sushi.
-Each one requires some preparation, so feel free to pick your favorite, or make all of them if you have the time!
+Each one requires some preparation, so feel free to pick your favorite or make all of them if you have the time!

 - Jackfruit Tuna: Fish-y shredded jackfruit with seaweed and lime juice.